-Equal parts lounge chair, jungle gym and bench, this lime and black sculpture in Westlake Park has room for everyone.
-Built by local architecture, art and urban design studio PLACE, the piece is shaped by more than 1,100 precisely cut wooden posts.
-Its surface is airy and inviting while the posts are tightly grouped to prevent stray feet or hands from getting wedged.
-Its open design means visitors can enjoy lunch while kids tumble across its gentle swells with room leftover for friends to catch up or tourists to rest weary feet.
-By stimulating activity and interaction, art brings more people and life into the parks and enriches downtown.
+Equal parts lounge chair, jungle gym and bench, this lime and black sculpture in Westlake Park was made with room for everyone.
+Built by local architecture, art and urban design studio PLACE, the piece was shaped by more than 1,100 precisely cut wooden posts.
+Its surface was airy and inviting while the posts were tightly grouped to prevent stray feet or hands from getting wedged.
+Its open design meant visitors could enjoy lunch while kids tumbled across its gentle swells with room leftover for friends to catch up or tourists to rest weary feet.
+By stimulating activity and interaction, art helps to bring more people and life into the parks and enriches downtown.